lawn care technician with granular spreader in lawn 2

 A Disconnected Lawn

-And if you try to pull up your lawn, you might see that it’s a bit disconnected from the soil, which means the roots have been eating them and severing their ties to the grass plants above.
+Additionally, if you attempt to lift your lawn, it might feel loose or disconnected from the soil, indicating that the roots have been damaged by the grubs, severing their connection to the grass above.

 Animals Digging In Your Lawn

-Another sign of grub damage in lawns is wild animals like raccoons, moles, skunks, and others digging up your lawn.
+Another sign of grub damage in lawns is the presence of wild animals, such as raccoons, moles, skunks, and others, digging up your lawn.

 crow tearing up a lawn to feed on grubs (CC)